iq-motion-control/iq-module-communication-doc/docs/manual/manual_timeout.rst

 Triggering Timeout
 =====================
 Timeouts occur when the module is spinning and has not received a new message or command within its :ref:`timeout period <timeout_period>`.
 If a module has just rebooted, is coasting, or is braking, the timeout will not expire.
-The countdown only begins when the module receives a command that makes it start spinning or otherwise applying some drive voltage.
+The countdown only begins when the module receives a command that makes it start spinning or otherwise apply some drive voltage.

 After the countdown begins, any kind of message that the module receives can reset the timeout.
 A non-exhaustive list of messages that can reset the timeout countdown includes: